School of Journalism and

 Penelope Muse Abernathy (92), Knight Chair in Journalism and Digital Media Economics.
 Digital Media, Economics

 Richard R. Cole (18) John Thomas Kerr Jr. Distinguished Professor.
 International Communication, Professional Journalism, Mass Communication and Society

 James Hefner, Professor of the Practice of Journalism.
-Electronic Journalism
+Broadcast and Electronic Journalism

 Anne M. Johnston (50) James H. Shumaker Term Professor.
 Media Effects, Women and Media, Political Communication

 Thomas R. Linden (58) Glaxo Wellcome Distinguished Professor of Medical Journalism.
 Medical Journalism

 Cathy Packer (37) W. Horace Carter Distinguished Professor.
 Media Law and Ethics